2018 Update: November 29 – December 9, 2018 (closed 12/3 & 12/4)

 Along with the trees and wreaths in Avery Court there are also decorations in the Great Hall and outside the cafe (a perfect spot to capture a quick family photo).

 The Festival of Trees and Traditions is a great holiday activity for the whole family.
 Each year is a new experience with new trees and wreaths.
-The special events and visit from Santa and Mrs. Clause make it the perfect holiday tradition.
+The special events and visit from Santa and Mrs. Claus make it the perfect holiday tradition.
 I hope you enjoy the festival as much as I have.